 Idaho’s wine industry began in 1856 when early settlers planted grapes that thrived in the rich soil and sunny, dry climate.
 Idaho wine was a fast-growing and successful industry for more than 60 years, but Prohibition in 1919 quickly put an end to that success.
 Grapevines were pulled out to make room for other crops.

-The first grapevines were planted in the Snake River Valley in the 1970s and the wine industry has been growing ever since.
+The first grapevines were planted in the Snake River Valley in the 1970s and the wine industry in the region has been growing ever since.
 There are currently 65 wineries in Idaho and more than 1,300 acres of grapevines.

 Idaho vineyards in the Snake River Valley produce more wine than anywhere in the state thanks to the ancient volcanic sediment and well-drained soil that was created by Lake Idaho more than 2 million years ago.

 The Sunnyslope Wine Trail celebrates the wine of the Snake River Valley, making it the perfect destination for wine lovers.
-Thanks in part to wine tourism, the town of Caldwell has also become an alluring destination for foodies and outdoor lovers.
+Thanks in part to wine tourism, the town of Caldwell, Idaho has also become an alluring destination for foodies and outdoor lovers.

-By now we hope you’ve realized that you need to visit the Idaho wineries in Caldwell ASAP, and our goal is to help you make it happen.
+By now we hope you’ve realized that you need to visit the Idaho wineries in Caldwell, Idaho ASAP, and our goal is to help you make it happen.
 Before we dig into our favorite wineries, here are a few FAQs to help you plan your trip.

 When is the Best Time to Visit Caldwell, Idaho?